The best cider apple trees for the garden

 It is one of the few cider apples that can be used on its own, to make a "single varietal" cider - most ciders are blended using different varieties.

 Kingston Black is the other essential English cider apple.
 It produces a bittersharp juice - a useful complement to the bittersweet juice of Dabinett.
-It's an essential addition to the home cider orchard.
+It's a great addition to the home cider orchard.

 Kingston Black is not as easy to grow as Dabinett, being somewhat more disease-prone.
 However it rewards the cider maker with a complex juice which can be used in blends or as a single-varietal cider.